Skip to Main Content

 Use our subject guides to find databases related to your discipline.

 Your subject librarian can help you identify the best databases for your subject area and research topic.
-We recommend that you make an appointment with a librarian to learn more about the specialized research tools available to you through the UCSB Library.
+You can make an appointment for a personal research consultation.

 Google Scholar

-Use Google Scholar as a quick shortcut to get to article records.
-Follow the title link or use the "Get it at UC" link to go to the source database.
-Downloading from the article source will give you both the record and the attached PDF (when available).
+Use Google Scholar to find article records.
+For best results, click through to the source on the right before importing.
+This will give you both the record and the attached PDF (when available).

 Attached Files